 - Style: Worn same as felt varieties.

-- Pictured left: Straw Boater, Straw Fedora, Straw Trilby, Straw Porkpie
+- Pictured below: Straw Boater, Straw Fedora, Straw Trilby, Straw Pork pie.

 Buying 1950s Men’s Hats

-There are far to many hat styles worn in the 1950’s to capture the details of every one.
-Some like the Homburg remained in the same style as the 1940’s.
-The Ivy cap remained popular since the 1930’s without any significant change.
-And the Straw Boater remained a classic since the 1920’s.
-They are timeless hats making the only thing new about them was the men who wore them.
+There are far too many hat styles worn in the 1950s to capture the details of every one.
+Some, like the Homburg, remained in the same style as the 1940s.
+The Ivy cap remained popular since the 1930s without any significant change.
+And the Straw Boater remained a classic since the 1920s.
+They are timeless hats, making the men who wore them the only new thing about them.